 Details: Check out the Wallriors Facebook page for more, and click here to find a detailed map of all the street art works.
 If you Download the Wallriors map or look for the QR code next to some of the artworks to access the map, or just get lost and see what turns up!

 Top tip: The futuristic National Kaohsiung Center for the Arts 國家藝術文化中心 was very close to completion when I visited in Sep 2018, so if it’s too hot to walk outside, detour over to this futuristic building with lots of sinuous lines and enjoy some arts performances in southern Taiwan’s first national theatre.
-It is attached to nice park for a stroll in the late afternoon.
+It is attached to a nice park for a stroll in the late afternoon.

-Most people come to Tainan purely to eat because it is renowned for having some of the best street eats in Taiwan, but I ended up discovering a lot of interesting natural attractions all around this district.
+Most people come to Tainan purely to eat because it is renowned for having some of the best street eats in Taiwan, but I ended up discovering a lot of interesting natural attractions all around this area.

 Glamping in a mangrove swamp

 Nature lovers and families will love the quiet location, with a picturesque row of domed-shaped glam tents facing the mangrove forest – I arrived in the late afternoon just in time for a quick stroll through the mangrove forests.
-Then it was a quick walk to the beach where I enjoyed a lovely sunset that evening.
+Then it was a short walk to the beach where I enjoyed a lovely sunset that evening.

-There is nothing nearby this resort other than a whole lot of farmland, so the resort organises some free daily activities to keep guests occupied.
-The free nightly activity is a walk with a local guide on the beach to catch some sand crabs with a bright torch and a net with a long pole – we catch them for sport and let them go after.
+There is nothing else nearby this resort other than a whole lot of farmland, so the resort organises some free daily activities to keep guests occupied.
+The free nightly activity is a walk with a local guide on the beach to catch some sand crabs with a bright torch and a net with a long pole – we caught them for sport and let them go after.

 Our guide then showed us to the room that is normally reserved for wedding shoots where they had set up a huge KTV system – I was with 4 other Taiwanese folk that night and it was kinda fun just singing away our evening.